Oyekunle-Mark/blog/content/posts/rtfm-is-not-a-rude-putdown.md

 The next time I came across a response that nudged me to RTFM, I was gracious.
 No more would I consider it a rebuttal by masochists.
 The documentation/specification/manual of that topic you're struggling with provides the clarity you need.
 Save yourself the Google searches, articles, forum questions, trials and errors.
 RTFM is not a rude response.
 It is the gospel.

-> (n * 60) minutes of debugging can save your n minutes of reading the documentation.
+> (n * 60) minutes of debugging can save you n minutes of reading the documentation.